Digital Shorts Fund

 The Digital Shorts Fund is PIC’s new and exciting initiative, which provides funding of up to $25,000 for the completion of fiction and non-fiction short content of untold stories and fresh perspectives on the Pacific Islander experience.
 Projects that are completed will be distributed on public media digital platforms with an option for public television broadcast.

-- FUNDING CRITERIA: What PIC is looking for
+- What PIC is Looking For

-FUNDING CRITERIA: What PIC is looking for
+What PIC is looking for

 The Digital Shorts Fund is for projects that are untold stories that provide a fresh perspective on the Pacific Islander experience.
 We’re interested in projects that are engaging and artistically innovative on subject matter that covers issues important to Pacific Islanders with the potential to draw a large and diverse audience as well as having a strong outreach and engagement plan.
 Topics could include, but aren’t limited to: current events, contemporary social issues, travel, lifestyle, personal stories, identity, environment, sustainability, education & schools, families, immigration, sports, etc.